ubinexus/sonic-utilities/doc/Command-Reference.md

 Options:
   -n, --namespace TEXT  Namespace name

-The namespace is optional for Single ASIC devices, so the commands are backward compatible.
+The namespace parameter is not significant for Single ASIC devices, so the commands are backward compatible.
 In Multi-ASIC platforms, namespace is mandatory for PortChannel and Vlan interfaces.
 It tells which ASIC/namespace this interface was created earlier.